Tuesday, November 02, 2010

 Scalextric

 The hand-held controllers seemed to have two speeds - "Stop", and "Fly off the track at the first bend".
-With practice you could make the cars amble rounds the track withough flying off, and that was challenge enough - actual racing was pretty much out of the question... which was just as well because before long the wire brushes on the underside of the cars would fray and break off.
+With practice you could make the cars amble round the track without flying off, and that was challenge enough - actual racing was pretty much out of the question... which was just as well because before long the wire brushes on the underside of the cars would fray and break off.

 "Oh...
 Thomas!
 Come and see the cars going round on the railway!"